-First, our innovative e-books tender offered the opportunity of sending a strong message to the emerging e-book market place.
+The innovative tender just discussed was undertaken as a response to the explosion in the use of e-resources and the advent of VLEs.
+It offered the opportunity of sending a strong message to the emerging e-book marketplace.
 Lessons have been learnt from the often painful experience of the e-journal pioneers.
 Higher education needs flexibility, both in terms of business models and access to resources.
-We are not willing to be forced into the straitjacket of the hard-copy medium when the electronic form offers so much more.
+We are not willing to be forced into the straight-jacket of the hard-copy medium when the electronic form offers so much more.
 Nor are we prepared to accept the restrictive and expensive business models that some aggregators seem to be forcing on us.

 In terms of content, we are also seeking to take the lead initially in the area of procuring bespoke titles for our nursing students.